Updated For 2014 : Common Mortgages Which Don’t Require 20% Downpayment

-You Don't Need To Make A 20% Downpayment
+Home Buyers Don't Need To Put 20% Down

 FHA Mortgage : 3.5% Downpayment

-FHA mortgage guidelines are famous for their liberal approach to both credit scores and downpayments.
-The FHA will typically insure a loan for which the borrower has a low credit score so long as there's a reasonable explanation behind the low FICO.
+FHA mortgage guidelines are famous for their liberal approach to credit scores and downpayments.
+The FHA will typically insure a home loan for borrowers with low credit scores so long as there's a reasonable explanation for the low FICO.

-The FHA will also allow a downpayment of just 3.5 percent in all U.S. markets.
+The FHA allows a downpayment of just 3.5 percent in all U.S. markets.

-- Home buyer downpayment of 3.5% may come entirely from "gift funds"
+- Your downpayment may consist entirely from "gift funds"

 - Mortgage insurance premiums paid upfront at closing, and monthly thereafter

-Another boost for the FHA program is that the FHA will insure loan sizes up to $729,750 in designated "high-cost" areas nationwide.
-This includes Orange County, California; the Washington D.C. metro area; and, New York City's 5 boroughs.
+The FHA insures loan sizes up to $625,500 in designated "high-cost" areas nationwide.
+High-cost areas include Orange County, California; the Washington D.C. metro area; and, New York City's 5 boroughs.

 Conventional 97 : 3% Downpayment